fgolf/MilliqanSim/README.md

 The return value of `Integrator.rk4` is a 6-by-(nsteps+1) array.
 Each column contains (x,y,z,px,py,pz) at a specific timestep.

-The `Detector.FindIntersection` method takes the trajectory array defined above and comptes statistics on the intersection with and external plane.
+The `Detector.FindIntersection` method takes the trajectory array defined above and computes statistics on the intersection with and external plane.
 See `src/Detector.py` and `test/milliqan_test.py` for instructions on how to use and descriptions of the return variables.